13 Ways to Spend Your FSA Money

 What Is an FSA?

 A Flexible Spending Account (FSA) works together with your employer’s health insurance plan.
-The funds in the account, deposited via payroll contribution, can cover various medical expenses.
+You contribute to the account via pre-tax payroll deductions and you can use the FSA money to cover qualified medical expenses.

-Much like the Health Savings Account (HSA), both you and your employer can contribute to an FSA account, although the annual maximum contribution of an FSA ($2750) is lower than that of an HSA.
+Much like Health Savings Accounts (HSA), both you and your employer can contribute to an FSA account, although the annual maximum contribution of an FSA ($3,850, in 2023) is lower than that of an HSA.
+Employers can also contribute up to $500, in addition to matching the employee contribution.

-What Are the Contribution/Spending Rules for FSA Money?
+What Are the Contribution Rules for FSA Money?

 FSAs, along with HSAs, are powerful, money-saving options for helping reduce your tax burden.